4W4I5/Semester-6-Notes/AI/Finals Prep/Finals Prep Notes.md

 			- Minimize the approximation error by optimizing parameters via cost function.
 Use MSE here
 				- Should be such that hypothesis of H<sub>0</sub> should be as close to Y for training examples i.e. line of best fit in a way
 ## Machine Learning Slides 34 - Gradient Descent
+Updates values for parameters O<sub>0</sub> and O<sub>1</sub>
 ## Machine Learning Slides 35 - Decision Tree
 ## Machine Learning Slides 36 - Entropy
 ## Machine Learning Slides 37+38 - Clustering
+**Unsupervised Learning i.e. Clustering**
+- Partition dataset into groups that have data points similar to each other in some way
+	- Clusters with High Intra-Class similarity and Low Inter-Class similarity aka Don't mix the colors with the whites in the laundry but also make sure the colors aren't mixed themselves
+- Advantages
+	- Reveals hidden patterns + structures
+	- Reduce dimensionality i.e. compress the data
+	- Anomaly detection such as outliers or unusual patterns